mdarmaan6204/DevTinder/notes.md

 [Validator Github Repo](https://github.com/validatorjs/validator.js)
 -  -->
 - **SCHEMA LEVEL VALIDATION**

-- Validator should be used in the end of field...
+- Validator should be used in the end of field

     const validator = require("validator");
     email: {